-1.1.4 TRANSFERRING
+1.1.4.
+TRANSFERRING

-- Fold down the foot supports; - We recommend that you remove the leg supports before transferring; - Always apply the brakes before transferring or before sitting in the wheelchair; - Never lean forward or backward to reach an object; - Position yourself sideways to the object to be reached, as close as possible; - Use the arm support transfer supports to help you stand up, if possible, after checking that they are securely in place; - Do not sit on the back support if it is reclined; - Never stand on the foot supports; - Never sit on the arm supports.
+- Fold down foot support plates; - We recommend that you remove the leg supports before transferring; - Always apply the brakes before transferring or before sitting in the wheelchair; - Never lean forward or backward to reach an object; - Position yourself sideways to the object to be reached, as close as possible; - Use the arm support transfer supports to help you stand up, after checking that they are securely in place; - Do not sit on the back support if it is reclined; - Never stand on the foot supports; - Never sit on the arm supports; - Always switch off the control box before transferring or transporting.
+Retract the control box if necessary.

-1.1.5 MISCELLANEOUS HANDLING
+1.1.5.
+MISCELLANEOUS HANDLING

 - Never submerge your wheelchair or leave it in the rain for a prolonged period; - Do not store your wheelchair in a damp or very cold place (this could cause serious damage); - If the occupant remains seated in a wheelchair while travelling in a road vehicle designed for transporting disabled persons, make sure that the occupant, driver and the vehicle owner respect all legislative, regulatory, policy, guideline and standard requirements, instructions and recommendations of all competent authorities; - When approaching an inclined surface in freewheel mode, the assistant should always be toward the bottom of the incline relative to the wheelchair; - Do not attempt to lift or move the wheelchair by moving parts such as arm supports, leg support assemblies, seat, joystick, or cover.
-Use only nonremovable, solid frame components.
+Use only non-removable, solid frame components.

-1.1.6 CLEANING AND DISINFECTING
+1.1.6.
+CLEANING AND DISINFECTING

 - To disinfect the wheelchair, first remove all accessories that require special treatment and those that cannot be treated: - Special treatment: Any upholstery from which foam cannot be removed (back support, lower leg support, etc.).
 Disinfection by hand.
-First clean with a cloth and a cleaning agent, apply a disinfectant, wait the required time and then wipe dry. - Not treatable: Electronic components (batteries, controllers, accumulator). - Washing fabric: remove foam and machine wash the cover in warm water, delicate cycle, with mild soap.
+First clean with a cloth and a cleaning agent, apply a disinfectant, wait the required time and then wipe dry. - Not treatable: Electronic components (batteries, controllers, accumulator). - Use a soft cloth to clean the control box and joystick as soon as they become soiled. - Washing fabric: remove foam and machine wash the cover in warm water, delicate cycle, with mild soap.
 Hang to dry.
 Do not use alcohol-based detergents or thinners. - For other components, we recommend using pre-moistened alcohol and/or quaternary ammonium wipes.

-1.2 RECOMMENDED USE
+1.2.
+RECOMMENDED USE

-The Prima model features multiple adjustments that ensure proper positioning and seating comfort, using materials that include ergonomic elements for maximum propulsion.
-The Prima model is suitable for occupants weighing up to 300 pounds.
-This model is tested in compliance with BNQ 6645-001, which specifies requirements for wheelchairs and user documentation.
+Prima 4 and Prima R feature multiple adjustments that ensure proper positioning and seating comfort, using materials that include ergonomic elements for maximum propulsion.
+While the Prima 4 is suitable for occupants weighing up to 300 pounds, the Prima R offers the same advantages for anyone weighing up to 350 pounds.
+All three models are tested in accordance with BNQ 6645-001, which specifies requirements for wheelchairs and user documentation for all users.

-2 TECHNICAL INFORMATION
+2. TECHNICAL INFORMATION